August 28, 2013

 After Hurricane Sandy: New York City’s Vulnerable Relationship to Water

-An excerpt from the book, "Fluid New York," which points to both New York City’s enormous water resources and its lack of political will to tap into them.
+New book points to New York City’s enormous water resources and lack of political will to tap it

 In our post-Sandy coverage, we devoted the February 2013 issue of Metropolis to the question: “Are we ready for the next one?”.
 Apparently we’re far from being ready, as a new book, by social scientist, May Joseph, argues.
 Hit personally and tragically by the ravages of the hurricane, this solid researcher, astute analyst, and smart storyteller presents her findings in Fluid New York: Cosmopolitan Urbanism and the Green Imagination.
 She puts our ecologically vulnerable city’s relationship to water into historic context, as well as in a world context of extreme weather patterns and how other places are dealing with the same problems that confront us.